 The Company's past and present operations include activities that are generally subject to extensive and complex federal and state environmental laws and regulations.
-The Company believes it is in material compliance with applicable environmental and safety laws and regulations, and the Company believes that as of December 31, 2014, there were no material losses reasonably likely to be incurred in excess of recorded amounts.
+The Company believes it is in material compliance with applicable environmental and safety laws and regulations, and the Company believes that as of December 31, 2015, there were no material losses reasonably likely to be incurred in excess of recorded amounts.
 However, we cannot assure you that significant costs and liabilities will not be incurred in the future.
 It is possible that other developments, such as increasingly stringent federal, state or local environmental laws and regulations could result in increased environmental compliance costs.

 Northern Utilities Manufactured Gas Plant Sites-Northern Utilities has an extensive program to identify, investigate and remediate former manufactured gas plant (MGP) sites that were operated from the mid-1800s through the mid-1900s.
 In New Hampshire, MGP sites were identified in Dover, Exeter, Portsmouth, Rochester and Somersworth.
-This program has also documented the presence of MGP sites in Lewiston and Portland, Maine and a former MGP disposal site in Scarborough, Maine.
+In Maine, Northern Utilities has documented the presence of MGP sites in Lewiston and Portland, and a former MGP disposal site in Scarborough.
 Northern Utilities has worked with the environmental regulatory agencies in both New Hampshire and Maine to address environmental concerns with these sites.

-Northern Utilities or others have substantially completed remediation of the Exeter, Rochester, Somersworth, Portsmouth, Lewiston and Scarborough sites.
-The site in Portland has been investigated and remedial activities are ongoing with the most recent phase completed in December 2013.
-Final remediation activities in Portland are scheduled to occur in 2015.
-In May 2014, the State of Maine completed its taking of the site via eminent domain for the expansion of the adjacent marine terminal.
-As a result of the outcome of negotiations with the State of Maine, future operation, maintenance and remedial costs have been accrued, to ensure that applicable remedial activities are completed.
-Additionally, as a result of the eminent domain taking by the State of Maine, a long-term lease on the property previously entered into by Northern Utilities and New Yard LLC in 2013, to redevelop the Portland site as a possible boat repair facility was terminated.
+Northern Utilities or others have substantially completed remediation of the Exeter, Rochester, Dover, Somersworth, Portsmouth, Lewiston and Scarborough sites, though future activities may be required.

+The site in Portland has been investigated and remedial activities have largely been completed.
+Final remediation activities were completed in the fourth quarter of 2015, and closure documentation will be prepared for submittal to the regulatory agency in the first half of 2016.
+In the second quarter of 2014, the State of Maine completed its taking of the site via eminent domain for the expansion of the adjacent marine terminal.
+As a result of this taking, and pursuant to an agreement between the State of Maine and Northern Utilities, future remedial activities necessitated as a result of development of the site will be primarily the responsibility of the State of Maine.

+Although remediation at the site in Exeter has been substantially completed, sediment contamination attributed to the former MGP was identified off-site.
+This off-site location has been investigated and remediation activities in Exeter commenced in the fourth quarter of 2015.
+The anticipated completion of these activities is in the first quarter of 2016.

-The NHPUC and MPUC have approved the recovery of MGP environmental costs.
-For Northern Utilities' New Hampshire division, the NHPUC approved the recovery of MGP environmental costs over a seven-year amortization period.
-For Northern Utilities' Maine division, the MPUC authorized the recovery of environmental remediation costs over a rolling five-year amortization schedule.
+The NHPUC and MPUC have approved regulatory mechanisms for the recovery of MGP environmental costs.
+For Northern Utilities' New Hampshire division, the NHPUC has approved the recovery of MGP environmental costs over succeeding seven-year periods, without carrying costs.
+For Northern Utilities' Maine division, the MPUC has authorized the recovery of environmental remediation costs over succeeding five-year periods, without carrying costs.

-Fitchburg's Manufactured Gas Plant Site-Fitchburg began work on the permanent remediation solution at the former MGP site at Sawyer Passway, located in Fitchburg, Massachusetts in the second quarter of 2014.
-The scheduled site work was completed in December 2014.
-A limited sediment investigation is nearing completion-the results of which will be included in the closure documentation associated with the permanent remediation solution.
-Based on the results of site investigations and evaluations and initial remediation efforts, the Company updated its estimate for remediation of this site during the second quarter of 2014 using revised estimates from the consultant performing the work.
-Consequently, the Company's previously recorded estimate for this work was adjusted from \$12.0 million to \$5.5 million.
-As of December 31, 2014, \$3.6 million was spent on this remediation project.
+Fitchburg's Manufactured Gas Plant Site-Fitchburg completed the scheduled site work at the former MGP site at Sawyer Passway, located in Fitchburg, Massachusetts in the fourth quarter of 2014.
+The closure documentation for the site was submitted in the fourth quarter of 2015 and is under review by the Massachusetts Department of Environmental Protection.

 Fitchburg recovers the environmental response costs incurred at this former MGP site in gas rates pursuant to the terms of a cost recovery agreement approved by the MDPU.
 Pursuant to this agreement, Fitchburg is authorized to amortize and recover environmental response costs from gas customers over succeeding seven-year periods, without carrying costs.